m-santh/Agri-Price_Check/README.md

 credit: gencraft.com

 ## About AgriPriceGPT
-AgriPriceGPT is an AI-powered application that connects to a real-time **SQLite database** and generates data embeddings.
-It utilizes Pathway’s [LLM App features](https://github.com/pathwaycom/llm-app) to build a real-time Large Language Model (LLM)-enabled data pipeline in Python, combining data from multiple databases.
+AgriPriceGPT is an AI-powered application that connects to a real-time **CSV file** and generates data embeddings.
+It utilizes Pathway’s [LLM App features](https://github.com/pathwaycom/llm-app) to build a real-time Large Language Model (LLM)-enabled data pipeline in Python.

 ## How to Use